- Production of a CITES Manual for Fiji’s CITES Authorities

-The 15th Conference of the Parties to the Convention met in Doha, Qatar from March 13th-25th 2010.
 Advice and technical capacity has continuously been offered to the Department of Environment for the implementation of CITES in Fiji.
-As part of this support, IUCN Oceania’s Species Officer, Helen Pippard, was invited to attend CoP15 as part of the Fiji delegation.
+As part of this support, IUCN Oceania's Species Officer attended CoP15 in Doha Qatar in 2010 and CoP16 in Bangkok Thailand in 2013 as part of the Fiji delegation.

 - Attendance at regional workshops

 Regional workshop on giant clam management and international trade

 This regional workshop on the management of sustainable fisheries for giant clams (Tridacnidae) and CITES Capacity Building, was held in Nadi, Fiji in August 2009.